Scor0806/Image-Filtering-App/README.md

 ### An image filtering application

 ### Purpose:
-Allows User to upload an image and apply an array of filters to their image.
+Allows user to upload an image and apply an array of filters to their image.
 This application utilizes the Butterworth Low/High, Gaussian Low/High, and Ideal Low/High frequency algorithms.
 More filtering algorithms will be coming soon, some to include will be the Olympic and Homomorphic frequencies.
 Another update that is in the making is peak signal-to-noise ratio (PSNR), if checked this will allow the computer to compute all the filters and select a suggested filter configuration for the best image quality